bigkat73/tt_validator/README.md

 # TigerTextUserValidator

-Use to validate tiger text users against the api
+Use to validate tiger text users against the api.
+Yep, the namespace is a bit much.

 ## Installation